awsdocs/aws-systems-manager-user-guide/doc_source/session-preferences-enable-encryption.md

      Choose **Create new key** to create a new KMS key in your account\.
 After you create the new key, return to the **Preferences** tab and select the key for encrypting session data in your account\.

-   For more information about sharing keys, see [Allowing External AWS Accounts to Access a key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying.html#key-policy-modifying-external-accounts) in the *AWS Key Management Service Developer Guide*\.
+   For more information about sharing keys, see [Allowing External Amazon Web Services Accounts to Access a key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying.html#key-policy-modifying-external-accounts) in the *AWS Key Management Service Developer Guide*\.

 1. Choose **Save**\.